e271828e/Flight.jl/docs/notes/design/framework_spec.md

 [assembly](#g-assembly) being declared, no leading slash; one canonical form, shared verbatim by declarations, error messages, [device](#g-device)/[trace](#g-trace) addressing ([§9.3][s9-3]) and the HDF5 log tree.
 [Container children](#g-container-children) ([§11.5][s11-5]) add index and key segments — `"aircraft/2"`, `"aircraft/red"` — ordinary segments, resolved against the container field.
+Instance navigation, tuples of symbols and dotted paths were all rejected (row 40); a path-tracking proxy remains addable sugar.
+One fact from that adjudication is load-bearing
-Rejected: instance navigation (`a.ldg.left` cannot yield a *path* — symmetric immutable siblings are `===`-identical, so path-from-instance is unrecoverable by construction; a path-tracking proxy remains addable sugar);
+downstream: symmetric immutable siblings are `===`-identical, so a path is unrecoverable from an instance — which is why [§11.8][s11-8]'s helpers name the child by path.
-tuples of symbols (structure without readability); dotted paths (a false Julia-property affordance — the last segment is a [contract](#g-contract) [port](#g-port), not a field;
-slashes say "named tree", which is the true model).

 **`child_connections(::A)`** is an ordered collection of `"src/port" => "dst/port"`
 pairs, strictly child-port → child-port; [§6.1][s6-1]'s rules apply (one wire per input,